zbtolon/customer-portal/cpcompuschrootkittool.md

 You can use the Chrootkit tool to scan, create, and email system reports.
 {:shortdesc}

 To use the Chrootkit tool, first SSH as the admin to your server.
-Do not use telnet, which should already be disabled.
+Don't use telnet, which should already be disabled.
 Then, use the following steps:

 1. Change to the root directory: